Entity Matching using Large Language Models: Scenario 1: Zero-shot Prompting

-\textbf{Effectiveness:} Table \ref{tab:mean-results-zeroshot} shows the averaged results of our zero-shot experiments across all datasets.
-Table \ref{tab:zero-shot-1} shows the results for each dataset separately.
-With regards to overall performance, the GPT4 model outperforms all other LLMs on all datasets by at least 3\% F1 achieving an absolute performance of 89\% or higher on 5 of 6 datasets without requiring any task-specific training data.
-When comparing the GPT3.5 versions, the best prompt of the more recent version (Turbo06) performs 5\% F1 worse than the best prompt of the earlier version across 3 of the 6 datasets, indicating that the changes made to the model in the newer version have degraded the performance on the domain of tangible products.
-The performance on the other 3 datasets is comparable with the newer version even achieving a 5\% higher score on the DBLP-ACM dataset.
-Comparing the open source LLMs, the SOLAR model achieves 2-10\% higher F1 scores than Beluga2 across all datasets.
-SOLAR can surpass the best GPT3.5 result by 2\% and 9\% F1 on two datasets, while achieving a similar result on the publication datasets and falling behind by 7\% and 9\% on the remaining two datasets.
-The Mixtral model does not perform as well on the task trailing the other open-source models by 3-10\% on 5 datasets.
-In summary, the results indicate that locally run open-source LLMs can perform similarly to OpenAI's GPT3.5 models given that the right prompt is selected.
-If maximum performance is desired, none of the other LLMs can reach the performance of GPT4 in the zero-shot setting.
-Due to space reasons, we provide precision and recall results for the experiments in the accompanying repository.
+\textbf{Effectiveness:} Table \ref{tab:zero-shot-1} shows the results for each dataset separately.
+Table \ref{tab:mean-results-zeroshot} shows the results of the zero-shot experiments averaged over all datasets.
+With regards to overall performance, the GPT4 model outperforms all other LLMs on all product datasets by at least 1\% F1 achieving an absolute performance of 89\% or higher on 5 of 6 datasets without requiring any task-specific training data.
+On the publication datasets, GPT-4o achieves nearly the same performance (0.1-1\% F1).
+This gap increases on the product datasets to 1-3\% F1 making the more recent model marginally worse than GPT4.
+GPT-mini performs up to 6\% F1 worse than GPT-4o with only marginal performance difference on 4 of 6 datasets.
+Among the open-source LLMs, Llama3.1 consistently outperforms Llama2 by 1-21\% F1.
+Llama3.1's performance is comparable to GPT-mini on all datasets.
+The Mixtral model performs less effectively on this task, lagging behind the other open-source models by 7-16\% on 4 datasets.
+In summary, the results indicate that locally run open-source LLMs can perform similarly to OpenAI's GPT-mini model given that the right prompt is selected.
+However, if maximum performance is desired, none of the other LLMs can match GPT-4 in a zero-shot setting.
+GPT-4o offers a more cost-effective alternative to GPT-4 (see Section \ref{sec:costanalysis}), though its performance is slightly lower.
+The GitHub repository provides additional results for the models GPT3.5-turbo, SOLAR, and StableBeluga2.